This blog may contain affiliate links. Read our disclosure policy for more info.

 But don’t lose hope!
 I’ll share my parking tips and ways you can avoid the parking nightmare completely by hopping aboard a shuttle, public transit, or staying at the Fairmont Château Lake Louise.

 Here’s everything you need to know about parking in Lake Louise this year, including alternatives and tips for guaranteeing you’ll see the stunning Lake Louise.
-This blog has also been updated to reflect all of the new change for the 2022 summer season!
+This blog has also been updated to reflect all of the new changes for the 2023 summer season!

 Parking at Lake Louise FAQs